AntoineAssal/School-Notes/COMP-346-OperatingSystems/Before Midterm/Process.md

 <hr>

 ## Process cooperation
 Processes are either independent or cooperating.
 They can work together to accomplish a single task, and depend on each other.
 An example is `Apache Web Server`.
 The way it works is by having a `main` process that listens for web requests and there's a bunch of `worker` processes who handle different pieces of work upon receiving a request.
-In order to make that work, the OS needs to have a mechanism for [[Interprocess communication]].
+In order to make that work, the OS needs to have a mechanism for [Interprocess communication.](Interprocess_communication)
-Classic example of this is the [[Producer Consumer Problem]].
+Classic example of this is the [Producer Consumer Problem](Producer_consumer_problem.md).
 Concurrent access to shared data may result in data inconsistency.
-Which is why we need [[Process Synchronization]].
+Which is why we need [Process Synchronization](Process_Synchronization.md).